reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-express-error-handling.md

 const app = express()

-app.get('/productswitherror', (request, response) => {
+// handle get request for path /productswitherror app.get('/productswitherror', (request, response) => {

-  let error = new Error(`processing error in request at ${request.url}`) error.statusCode = 400
+  // throw an error with status code of 400 let error = new Error(`processing error in request at ${request.url}`) error.statusCode = 400
   throw error

 })

 const port = 3000
 app.listen(3000,
      () => console.log(`Server listening on port ${port}.`));
 ```
-When we invoke this route with URL `productswitherror`, we will get an error with a status code of `400` and contain an error message.
+When we invoke this route with URL `/productswitherror`, we will get an error with a status code of `400` and an error message: `processing error in request ...`.
 But we do not have to handle this error since it is handled by the default error handler of the Express framework.

 When we call this route either by putting this URL in a browser or by running a CURL command in a terminal window, we will get an error stack contained in an HTML format as output as shown: